The Aviation and Aerospace Archives Initiative

 All payments will be authorised by at least two of the signatories.

-Records of income and expenditure will be maintained and a financial statement given at each meeting.
+Records of income and expenditure will be maintained and accounts presented at the AGM.

-Amendments to the Governing Document may only be made at a general meeting.
-Any proposal to amend the constitution must be given in writing by a Steering Group member to the Co-ordinators.
-The proposal must then be circulated with the notice of the next general meeting.
+Amendments to the Governing Document may only be made at an AGM.
+Any proposal to amend the constitution must be circulated in writing by a Steering Group member to the officers.
+The proposal must then be circulated with the notice of the next AGM.

 Any proposal to amend the Governing Document will require a two thirds majority of the Steering Group.